Sooigee/EnchanterBench/README.md

 ## Installation

-Download the EnchanterCraft mod file from the Releases section.
+Download the EnchanterBench mod file from the Releases section.

 Place the downloaded .jar file into your Minecraft mods folder.